progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	  end
 	end

 Zwraca ona liczbę całkowitą dla daty z katalogu.
-Ostatnią rzeczą potrzebną do zapisania meta-danych są informacje o osobie wprowdzającej zmiany, którą zapisujesz na stałe w zmiennej globalnej:
+Ostatnią rzeczą potrzebną do zapisania meta-danych są informacje o osobie wprowadzającej zmiany, którą zapisujesz na stałe w zmiennej globalnej:

 <!-- That returns an integer value for the date of each directory.
 The last piece of meta-information you need for each commit is the committer data, which you hardcode in a global variable: -->